b-kaiser/CaDiCaL_PriPro/README.md

 CaDiCaL_PriPro is a hack of CaDiCaL v1.4.0 and debuted in the SAT Competition 2021.
 It introduced the novel idea of Priority Propagation.

+The binary created by the build process is still called `cadical` despite being CaDiCaL_PriPro.
 Use `./configure && make` to configure and build `cadical` and the library `libcadical.a` in the default `build` sub-directory.
 The header file of the library is [`src/cadical.hpp`](src/cadical.hpp) and includes an example for API usage.

 See [`BUILD.md`](BUILD.md) for options and more details related to the build process and [`test/README.md`](test/README.md) for testing the library and